Outlined below are several important steps. Each one is an important aspect of the application process.

-- Briefly address what motivates you to seek a Master’s of Social Work degree?
+- What motivates you to seek a Master of Social Work degree?

 - Why is Walla Walla University a good fit for you personally and professionally?

-- Career goals and experiences that will contribute to your success as a graduate student and professional social worker.
+- What career goals and experiences will contribute to your success as a graduate student and professional social worker?

-- Professional contributions you hope to make to the field of social work
+- What professional contributions do you hope to make to the field of social work?

-Address the characteristics and accomplishments that support your application to the MSW program (1-2 pages).
+Address the four categories outlined below in paragraph form to support your application to the MSW program (2 pages).

-- Characteristics that demonstrate your potential in the WWU MSW program including:
+- Characteristics that demonstrate potential in WWU MSW program:

 - Collaboration with others.

 - Ability to empathize with others, especially those who are different from you.

 - Communication and language skills (oral, written, bilingual, etc.).

 - Perseverance in overcoming obstacles (economic, discrimination, health, criminal justice, etc.).